Social Media Samples

 Start with powerful examples and statistics about the issue that mean something to the people in your community.
 Include local or state statistics where possible.

 - Did you know that 60% of American children under six spend time in early care and education programs?
-Despite this, there are no standards that help inform the time for active play and nutrition programs to improve the health of the children in these programs.
+Despite this, there are few standards in place to make sure kids are eating healthy food and getting that active play time their little bodies need to grow up strong and ready to learn.
 [COMMUNITY/TOWN] can change this by demanding our policymakers establish clear standards that have children eating healthy food, being physically active, and spending limited time behind a screen.

 Ask questions and encourage story-telling to engage advocates and get them talking about the issue with each other.